Chilcott/ozfortress_docs/docs/rules/sixes.md

 #### 1.3.2.
 5CP round timer
 The round timer for 5CP maps is 4 minutes (through the usage of the [Progressive Ruleset Timer](/info/server_configs/#progressive-ruleset-timer-plugin)).

 #### 1.3.3.
-Upper Division 5CP round win limit
+Progressive Ruleset 5CP round win limit
-ozfortress has adopted the Progressive Ruleset that creates a dynamic win condition for 5CP maps.
-In the **Upper Divisions**:
+ozfortress has adopted the Progressive Ruleset that creates a dynamic win condition for 5CP maps for all divisions.

  1. If a team reaches a total of 5 rounds before the end of the map timer, they win the map.

  2. If, once the map timer runs out, neither team has reached a total of 5 rounds, the round win limit is set to the current highest round score +1.
 The match continues until one team meets this new round win limit.
     - for example, if the score is currently 2-3, the round win limit is set at 4.

-#### 1.3.4.
-Lower Division 5CP round win limit
-ozfortress has adopted the Progressive Ruleset that creates a dynamic win condition for 5CP maps.
-In the **Lower Divisions**:

- 1. If a team reaches a total of 5 rounds before the end of the map timer, they win the map.
+change here - 1.
+If a team reaches a total of 5 rounds before the end of the map timer, they win the map.

  2. If, once the map timer runs out, a team has more rounds than the other, they win the map.